Ibrahimovic returns to AC Milan on short-term contract | Goal.com

 Ibrahimovic returns to AC Milan on short-term contract

-Zlatan Ibrahimovic has returned to AC Milan on a contract until the end of the current Serie A season.
+Zlatan Ibrahimovic has returned to AC Milan on a contract until the end of the current Serie A season with the option to extend the deal for a further season.

 The 38-year-old former Sweden international had been without a club since the end of his previous contract at MLS club LA Galaxy.